mangr3n/ai_coding_os/boot.md

 ## Session Initialization
 Upon starting any conversation:
-1. Check for `docs/dev` directory and required files (`idea.md`, `plan.md`, `post-mortem.md`)
+1. Check for `docs/dev` directory and required files:
+   - `idea.md`: Project vision and orientation
+   - `plan.md`: Current plans and work
+   - `post-mortem.md`: Retrospectives and lessons learned
+   - `$(whoami)/workspace.md`: Active development tracking

+2. If `idea.md`, `plan.md`, or `post-mortem.md` is missing:
-2. If components missing, refer to `/os/README.md` for initialization
+   - Refer to `/os/README.md` for initialization
-3. If components missing, refer to `/os/ai_coding_tools/docs/workflow.md` for creation guidance
+   - Follow `/os/ai_coding_tools/docs/workflow.md` for creation

-4. Review workflow addons:
+3. Review workflow addons:
-   - Check `/os/workflow_addons/workflow_addons.md` for available addons
+   - Check `/os/workflow_addons/workflow_addons.md`
    - Apply relevant addons based on project needs
-   - Document addon usage in project documentation
+   - Document addon usage in workspace

+4. If `docs/dev/$(whoami)/workspace.md` missing or outdated:
+   - Create/update in `docs/dev/$(whoami)/workspace.md`
+   - Initialize Work Stack from current plan
+   - Prompt the user to verify the stack and work queue or correct it
+   - Document active context and dependencies
+   - Review and incorporate any existing work

 ## Key Principles
 - Fail fast.
 Unverified work is more costly than early failure